talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 Track event

-Triggers a custom event.
+Trigger a [custom event](https://docs.talon.one/docs/dev/concepts/entities/events#custom-events).
 To use this endpoint:  1.
-Define a [custom event](https://docs.talon.one/docs/dev/concepts/entities/events#creating-a-custom-event) in the Campaign Manager.
-1. Update or create a rule to check for this event.
+[Create](https://docs.talon.one/docs/dev/concepts/entities/events#create-an-event) an event in the Campaign Manager.
+1. In a rule, add the **Check for event types** [condition](https://docs.talon.one/docs/dev/concepts/entities/events#use-an-event-in-a-rule) and select the event you created.
 1. Trigger the event with this endpoint.
-After you have successfully sent an event to Talon.One, you can list the received events in the **Events** view in the Campaign Manager.
-Talon.One also offers a set of [built-in events](https://docs.talon.one/docs/dev/concepts/entities/events).
-Ensure you do not create a custom event when you can use a built-in event.
-For example, use this endpoint to trigger an event when a customer shares a link to a product.
-See the [tutorial](https://docs.talon.one/docs/product/tutorials/referrals/incentivizing-product-link-sharing).  > [!note] **Note** > - `profileId` is required even though the schema does not specify it. > - If the customer profile ID is new, a new profile is automatically created but the `customer_profile_created` [built-in event ](https://docs.talon.one/docs/dev/concepts/entities/events) is **not** triggered. > - We recommend sending requests sequentially.
-See [Managing parallel requests](https://docs.talon.one/docs/dev/getting-started/integration-tutorial#managing-parallel-requests). > - [Archived campaigns](https://docs.talon.one/docs/product/campaigns/managing-campaigns#archiving-a-campaign) are not considered in rule evaluation.
+You can [list](https://docs.talon.one/docs/product/applications/display-events#list-events) the received events in the **Events** view of the Campaign Manager.
+For example, you can use this endpoint to trigger an event when a customer shares a link to a product.
+See our [tutorial](https://docs.talon.one/docs/product/tutorials/referrals/incentivizing-product-link-sharing).  > [!note] **Note** > - `profileId` is required even though the schema does not specify it. > - If the customer profile ID is new, a new profile is automatically created but the `customer_profile_created` [built-in event ](https://docs.talon.one/docs/dev/concepts/entities/events) is **not** triggered. > - We recommend sending requests sequentially.
+See [Manage parallel requests](https://docs.talon.one/docs/dev/getting-started/integration-tutorial#manage-parallel-requests). > - [Archived campaigns](https://docs.talon.one/docs/product/campaigns/managing-campaigns#archive-a-campaign) are not considered in rule evaluation.

 ### Example